-In some models, the gray water from the sink drains, shower drains and air conditioning condensation drain flows into a shower sump box.
+The gray water from the sink drains, shower drains and air conditioning condensation drain flows into a shower sump box.
 When the gray water in the sump box reaches a predetermined level, a switch activates a pump.
 The water is then evacuated overboard or, in the case of boats with the "gray water" option, into the waste holding tank.